 The Israel Museum, Jerusalem, Celebrates 50th Anniversary in 2015

-in Israel from its Early 20th Century Roots in Europe to its
+Year-Long Season of Special Exhibitions and Programs Illuminates Visual Culture in Israel from its Early 20th Century Roots in Europe to its Most Contemporary Expressions Today

-as Told through Twelve Seminal Works from Museum’s Universal Holdings
+A Centerpiece of the Anniversary Year is A Brief History of Humankind as Told through Twelve Seminal Works from Museum’s Universal Holdings

 “Since the Israel Museum’s founding in 1965, we have made remarkable strides in building a preeminent collection that stretches across the breadth of world culture and reflects the global cultural and historical narrative that is shared by all of our audiences,” said James S. Snyder, the Museum’s Anne and Jerome Fisher Director.
-“As we approach 2015, we celebrate our accomplishments over the past 50 years, in parallel with the unfolding of Israel’s visual cultural history during this same time and in relation to the 50 preceding years of modernist visual culture in Europe that would become the foundation for Israel’s aesthetic heritage.
+“Throughout 2015, we are celebrating our accomplishments over the past 50 years, in parallel with the unfolding of Israel’s visual cultural history during this same time and in relation to the 50 preceding years of modernist visual culture in Europe that would become the foundation for Israel’s aesthetic heritage.
 We also look forward to the next chapter in the Museum’s history, building both on the transformative renewal achieved across our 20-acre campus in 2010 and on the generosity and support of our network of international friends, as well as the collegial support of our sister institutions worldwide.”

 “It is a rare privilege to have led the Museum’s Board of Directors for more than a decade, and it is particularly rewarding now as we celebrate this tremendous institutional milestone,” said Isaac Molho, Chairman of the Museum’s Board.
 “When he founded our Museum five decades ago, Teddy Kollek envisioned a truly encyclopedic museum in Israel.
 In the years since, the Museum has succeeded in creating meaningful connections with cultures from around the globe and with our nation’s creative heritage.
 I am certain that the Museum’s message of universalism, emanating from Jerusalem, will continue to resonate across the world’s cultural landscape within Israel and internationally.”

-Kicking off the Museum’s celebratory year are several solo exhibitions by Israeli artists working today— offering snapshots of Israel’s visual creativity of the moment—coupled with an examination of Israel’s visual culture at the time of the Museum’s founding.
+Kicking off the Museum’s celebratory year are several solo exhibitions by contemporary Israeli artists working today— offering snapshots of Israel’s visual creativity of the moment—coupled with an examination of Israel’s visual culture at the time of the Museum’s founding.
 1965 Today (March 31 – August 29, 2015) immerses visitors in the visual character of Israel during the mid-1960s, beginning with a dioramic illustration of the popular design aesthetic of the time.
 The exhibition includes works by artists who participated in Israel’s emerging art scene and also references the art and artists they would have seen or known internationally at the time.
-Complementary exhibitions will focus on early film and photographic imagery from the same era and on the iconic graphic design work of one of Israel’s most important practitioners during the mid-1960s.
-Concurrently, 6 Artists / 6 Projects (February 10 – August 29, 2015) presents new works by some of today’s leading contemporary artists in Israel, whose practice resonates in counterpoint with the aesthetic traditions that accompanied the opening of the Museum 50 years earlier.
+Complementary exhibitions focus on early film and photographic imagery from the same era and on the iconic graphic design work of one of Israel’s most important practitioners during the mid-1960s.
+Concurrently, 6 Artists 6 Projects (February 10 – August 29, 2015) presents new works by some of today’s leading contemporary artists in Israel, whose practice resonates in counterpoint with the aesthetic traditions that accompanied the opening of the Museum 50 years earlier.